Ernest-K/marketplace-rest-api/README.md

 The app will start running at <http://localhost:8080>

 You can change some properties in [application.properties](src/main/resources/application.properties) file:
+- choose an active profile `spring.profiles.active`
+  - `local` with in-memory datasource (H2)
+  - `dev` with postgres datasource

+    before you launch the application, run postgres container with `docker compose up -d db` command
+- change `security.jwt.token.expiration` as token expiration time in ms
-+ change `spring.datasource.username` and `spring.datasource.password` as per your datasource installation
+- change `spring.datasource.username` and `spring.datasource.password` as per your datasource installation in profile properties file
-+ change `security.jwt.token.expiration` as token expiration time in ms

 ## API endpoints